What is domestic slavery?

 They beat me regularly.
 The son of Madame tried to rape me several times.
 They always kept me locked inside the flat on the 13th floor.
-I couldn’t go out for three years!
+I couldn’t go out for three years.

 Fasika, Ethiopian former domestic worker in Lebanon.
 Read her full story.

-How does domestic slavery happens?
+How does domestic slavery happen?

-Often they do not enjoy the same protections as other workers, such as legal contracts, minimum pay, holidays, health care, social security and maternity benefits.
-In countries where domestic workers are covered by national labour laws, enforcement is poor and these protections have not been translated into practice.
+Domestic work is poorly regulated and typically undervalued.
+Often, domestic workers do not enjoy the same protections as other workers, including legal contracts, minimum pay, holidays, health care, social security and maternity benefits.
+In many countries, domestic workers are not considered ‘workers’ at all, but rather as informal ‘help’ – and are excluded from national labour regulations.
+In countries where domestic workers are covered by national labour laws, enforcement is often poor.

 Anti-Slavery International was one of the first organisations to highlight the issue of domestic slavery, particularly for child domestic workers and migrant women.

 In 2011 our Home Alone campaign played a big part in persuading the ILO to adopt the Convention on Decent Work for Domestic Workers, which secures the rights of millions of domestic workers across the globe.